What Early Placement Data Tells Us About a B-School's Future?

 The most important question to ask when evaluating any specific number in a placement report is whether the data has been independently audited.
 To address the opacity of reporting standards in India, the IIMs created the Indian Placement Reporting Standards (IPRS).

-The IPRS provides a clear framework for what counts, how compensation is broken down, and how variable components such as ESOPs and performance bonuses are reported separately from guaranteed cash incentives.
-These distinctions matter enormously when comparing outcomes across institutions.
+The IPRS offers a transparent model of what is counted, how compensation is disaggregated, and how variable compensation, such as ESOPs and performance bonuses are reported separately from guaranteed cash compensation.
+These differences are of paramount importance when comparing institutional performance.

 It is estimated that fewer than 5 B-schools in India adopt the IPRS framework year on year.
 This represents less than 0.1% of all management programs in the country.
 B-schools that have their reports audited by recognized firms demonstrate a level of institutional seriousness that extends beyond numbers.
 Some of the most respected institutions adhere to this standard, including IIM Ahmedabad, XLRI, SPJIMR, and IIM Udaipur.

-When an institute reports transparently and in compliance with a recognized standard, it signals that accountability is part of its culture and not just a marketing strategy.
-For Altera Institute, publishing an IPRS-audited report from its early cohorts is a deliberate commitment to setting that standard in a space where opacity has historically been the norm.
-It is one of a very small number of programs to obtain this distinction after having its Class of 2025 report audited by B2K Analytics.
+When an institute reports transparently and complies with a recognized standard, it is a strong indication that accountability is part of its culture.
+In the case of Altera Institute, a report with its early cohorts audited by the IPRS is a calculated investment in establishing that standard in an environment where the traditional model has historically been the norm.
+It is among a very limited number of programs to have its Class of 2025 report audited by B2K Analytics.

 Role Quality and Sector Mix Tell the Real Story